gumaerc-testorg/cms.594-spring-2019/content/pages/lecture-notes.md

 ### Session activities:

 *   Depending on the number of students in the class, we will either playtest the prototypes as a whole class or break out into groups.
 Students should take notes while people are playesting their prototype so they can make improvements for subsequent iterations.
-*   Students will have time at the end of class to work on a [design journal]({{< baseurl >}}/pages/projects/design-journal) entry from this mini-project about what they would do if they had four more weeks to work on this project.
+*   Students will have time at the end of class to work on a {{% resource_link ace93d2b-fbf7-732b-4baf-d796ac722cc5 "design journal" %}} entry from this mini-project about what they would do if they had four more weeks to work on this project.
 *   Complete an exit ticket.

 No slides for class 7.